mike22664/teleport/.github/ISSUE_TEMPLATE/testplan.md

     - [ ] K8s Access
     - [ ] App Access NOT enforced in global mode
     - [ ] Desktop Access NOT enforced in global mode
+  - [ ] device_trust.mode="required" is enforced by processes and not only by
+        Auth APIs
+    - [ ] SSH
+    - [ ] DB Access
+    - [ ] K8s Access

+    Testing this requires issuing a certificate without device extensions (mode="off"), then changing the cluster configuration to mode="required" and attempting to access a process directly, without a login attempt.

   - [ ] Role-based authz enforces enrolled devices
         (device_trust.mode="optional" and role.spec.options.device_trust_mode="required")
     - [ ] SSH